mikeizbicki/ucr-cs100/tutorials/valgrind/README.md

 What is Valgrind?
 -----------------

-Valgrind is a linux tool that helps you deal with debugging memory management issues.
+Valgrind is a Linux tool that helps you deal with debugging memory management issues.

 Valgrind has a function called Memcheck that will display the number of allocations and deallocations in bytes.